ABOUT US

 George Beck

 With interests in literature, semantics and theology, George used his love of language to develop a dialog-based approach to dog training.
 His first obedience dog, Scotch (Golden Retriever), earned the highest title in AKC competition, Obedience Trial Champion (OTCH) in 2002, and went on to repeat those same qualifications 6 more times.
 George and Scotch were invited twice to the prestigious AKC National Obedience Invitational.
 In 2006, the year Scotch retired from active trialing, he was ranked among the nation's Top 10 Goldens, despite having competed on only 7 occasions.
 George and Scotch also earned both the Agility Excellent (AX) and Agility Excellent Jumpers (AXJ) titles.
-George competed with several other Goldens and enjoys his current Golden, Leo.
-George has also titled Great Pyrenees and Papillons in AKC obedience competition.
-When he's not working with dogs, George is usually reading or writing.
+George competed with several other Goldens and also titled Great Pyrenees and Papillons in AKC obedience competition.
+When George wasn't working with dogs, he was almost always reading or writing.

 Susie Stout

 Precisely one day after Susie and husband Lamarr moved into their first home, she adopted her first dog from a stranger in a parking lot.
 Since then, there has always been a dog or two in the family.
-Her fondest childhood memories involve exploring the woods in Oak Ridge with the family dog, Friskie (against her mother's wishes).
+Her fondest childhood memories involve exploring the woods in Oak Ridge (against her mother's wishes) with the family dog, Friskie.

 Susie inherited an entrepreneurial spirit from her father and is self-employed in marketing and advertising since 1986.
-She is one of the co-owners of K9 Center of East Tennessee.
 She also is the founder of the "10k Every Day Walking Program" which promotes healthy activity to people who want to walk more.
 Susie has been riding and training horses since age 12 and owns a quarter horse.
 She also enjoys hiking, flat-water kayaking, and bird-watching.
 She served on the board for "Keep Knoxville Beautiful" for six years.

 In August of 2014, Susie and her dog Chipper started taking obedience and agility lessons with Ace.
-She freely admits her agility addiction.
+She freely admits her agility addiction, and has become an ardent supporter of local agility events, including Agility Trial Chair for Tennessee Valley Kennel Club, Inc. (TVKC).

-Susie joined our training staff to work primarily with our Boarding School students.
+Susie joined the Meadowbrooke training staff to work primarily with Boarding School students, but has also become the main instructor of group classes and private lessons.
 Her favorite thing about training?
 "Every dog is different.
 It is very interesting to figure out how we can help each one become a better companion.
-I love it when the dog's family is amazed by what happens in those two weeks.
+I love it when the dog's family is amazed by what can happen in a very short timeframe.
 I LOVE my job, the people at Meadowbrooke, and working with our clients."

-Susie lives with her husband, Lamarr, her seemingly immortal mother (celebrating 100 years in April 2018), an unpredictable cat named Amelia, and her dangerous dog, Chipper.
+Susie lives with her husband, Lamarr, an unpredictable cat named Amelia, her 'dangerous' dog, Chipper.
 (That's another story... and how she met Ace in the first place.)
+And her beautiful and talented English Shepherd, Xander.
 Daughter Annie lives in a tiny house in Indiana and Daughter Sarah Jordan is in a PhD program at Rice University.